vti/cpan-audit-deprecated/README.md

 Commands:

-    module  [version range]    audit module with optional version range (all by default) release [version range]    audit release with optional version range (all by default) deps    [directory]        audit dependencies from the directory (. by default) installed                  audit all installed modules
+    module         [version range]    audit module with optional version range (all by default) dist|release   [version range]    audit distribution with optional version range (all by default) deps           [directory]        audit dependencies from the directory (. by default) installed                         audit all installed modules
     show           [advisory id]      show information about specific advisory

 Options: